 Fall 2020 Theme Description: The theme for the McLane/Armentrout/Bridwell Fall 2020 program will be "Exploring Inequality."
 Inequality is frequently said to be a growing problem that needs to be addressed.
 Students will read and discuss works on this issue from a variety of perspectives.
 Authors will include Milton Friedman, Joseph Stiglitz, Tyler Cowen, and Paul Krugman.
 We will explore questions such as: What do people mean by the term "inequality"?
 How do you measure it?
 Is it changing substantially over time?
 What can (and should) public policy do to address it?
 What other solutions are there?

 Fall 2020 Reading Material: Program participants will receive a set of readings and other materials from world-renowned scholars.
 More information and detail coming soon.

 The McLane Teammates Scholar Program at Baylor University complements similar programs launched concurrently by the O'Neil Center for Global Markets and Freedom at Southern Methodist University, the Free Market Institute at Texas Tech University, and the Arkansas Center for Research in Economics at University of Central Arkansas.
-All four groups will examine the same set of readings and interact with one another through social media and the Fall 2020 McLane Summit October 16-17 in Dallas.
-The Baugh Center for Entrepreneurship & Free Enterprise will cover travel expenses, lodging and meals for this event.
+All four groups will examine the same set of readings and interact with one another through social media and the ONLINE Fall 2020 McLane Summit on October 17.

 Participants will meet weekly and each session will be a Socratic discussion facilitated by a Baylor University faculty member whose role will be to pose questions and encourage participation from each member of the group.